cybercongress/go-cyber/docs/rank.md

 #### New links handling

-Add new incoming links to index with rank 0, so they immediately can be seen by users.
+Add new incoming links cids to index with rank 0 (only for new cids), so they immediately can be seen by users.
 Include those "zero" ranks to consensus hash.

 Problems: